35m Sprint Test

 Equipment Needed

-- 35m measured course
+- 35m measured straight course

 - Stopwatch or timing gates